tasdikrahman/tasdikrahman.com/content/posts/2026-03-19-a-few-notes-on-karpenter-after-running-it-for-a-couple-of-years.md

     style AB  fill:#fff,stroke:#43a047,color:#333
 </pre>

+## Spot pools/On-demand/Reserved instance mix

+In the same node pool configuration, you can specify the configuration to use either spot pools, on-demand nodes or reserved instances, allowing Karpenter the flexibility to choose between the instances which would come the cheapest in that given moment of cluster requirements.

+## Specifying the node operating system

+Another really neat feature in Karpenter is that you can easily specify the [`amiFamily`](https://karpenter.sh/v1.0/concepts/nodeclasses/#specamifamily) for the node.
+Imagine doing a node rotation to move away from `AL2` to `AL2023` — all you would need to do is change the `amiFamily` in the `EC2NodeClass` and Karpenter will drift the nodes which have the older AMI family reference, draining them and bringing up new nodes with `AL2023` present.
+Now imagine having to do the same across a fleet of machine pools.

 ## Node disruption budgets

 From v1.0 onwards, Karpenter introduced the concept of node disruption budgets.
 The default is 10%, and this is now configurable at the node pool level based on how much disruption you want to tolerate.
-You could tshirt size your karpenter pools for example, based on the disruption budget for each pool that you require.
+You could t-shirt size your Karpenter pools for example, based on the disruption budget for each pool that you require.

 <pre class="mermaid">
 flowchart TD